 Are you struggling to find a benchmark for your employees’ and executive directors’ compensation plans?
-If so, this short article examing our 2014 Compensation and Operations Report that identifies nonprofit compensation trends is for you.
+Then this short article examing our 2014 Compensation and Operations Report that identifies nonprofit compensation trends is for you.

 How Not-For-Profit Associations Are Setting Salaries in British Columbia